Want to factory reset your Windows 7 computer, but don’t know how? Don’t worry. After reading this article, you’ll know exactly what to do it.

 Try these methods:

-Here are 2 methods that are helpful for many Windows 7 users.
+There are 2 methods to reset your Windows 7 device.
 You don’t have to try them all.
 Just choose the method you need.

 Method 1: Reset your computer from your recovery partition